Mitek-Systems/MiSnap-Android/README.md

 If the feature is not part of a core functionality, e.g. the `On Device Extraction` feature, the SDK will complete the session but won’t include the extraction data as part of the results.

 Please see the in-code documentation to learn more about which components require licensed features.

+### Does the SDK requires permissions to work?
+Yes, the MiSnap SDK defines the following permissions across its module's AndroidManifest.xml files:
+* `android.permission.CAMERA`: Required for camera access in all image session types.
+* `android.permission.RECORD_AUDIO`: Required for audio recording if using the `Voice` session type or the `Video Recording` feature with audio enabled.
+* `android.permission.VIBRATE`: Required for various haptic feedbacks in the SDK.
+* `android.permission.NFC`: Required for NFC reading in the `NFC` session type.
+* `android.permission.MODIFY_AUDIO_SETTINGS`: Required to facilitate audio recording when using the `Voice` session type.

 ### I want to customize the MiSnap SDK UI/UX.
 Where do I find the resources?
 The MiSnap SDK provides several options to customize the UI/UX, whether it is drawables, colors, styles, strings or behaviors.
 Please follow [this customization guide](documentation/customization_guide.md) for more information on how to locate the appropriate resource or option that fits your needs.